ahawkins/raa-screencast/steps.md

     requires all the other files.
 For now let's create an `app` directory that contains `send_invoice_form.rb`.
 We'll reorganize
     this directory once we have more files.
+  * Now we have a passing test!
+There is more work to do on the form however.
+The form must coerce input as well.
+This means we need to call `to_s` or `to_f` to ensure we have the correct types to work with.
+This is important because the form is the entry point into the application.
+Once data makes it through the form it will never be checked again.
+So it's ok to do some grunt work here to make sure everything is ok.
+So it's easy to write these tests.
+We need an object that is not the type we want and responds to `to_s` or `to_f`.
+We can use symbols for the string tests and strings for the amount tests.